The UN Guiding Principles on Business and Human Rights (UNGPs), Guiding Principle 17, states that:

 State efforts to encourage due diligence stems from guidance to businesses to legal requirements.
 For example, the CSR Compass developed by the Danish Government, intends to help companies comply with international standards in the supply chain.

 Currently, the 2017 French law on the duty of vigilance, which imposes due diligence obligations on multinational corporations to prevent human rights abuses in their operations and throughout their supply chains remains the most advanced example for other States to follow.
+To track its effectiveness, the Duty of Vigilance Radar, was created by NGOs to identify companies covered by the law and analyse their vigilance measures.
 Other legislation encouraging due diligence include the UK Modern Slavery Act 2015 which requires that businesses (with a turnover above £36m) prepare a slavery and human trafficking statement for each financial year.
 In February 2017, the Dutch Parliament passed the Child Labour Due Diligence Law (still to be approved by the Senate) which will require companies to submit a statement to regulatory authorities declaring that they have carried out due diligence related to child labour in their full supply chains.

 - UN CESCR, General Comment No. 24 on State Obligations under the International Covenant on Economic, Social and Cultural Rights in the Context of Business Activities, E/C.12/GC/24, 23 June 2017